 Our Yosuda arrived in a large box that weighed approximately 70 lbs.
 Moving the box around is a task best suited for two people, as is removing the bike from the box.
 Due to the weight and shape of the bike, pulling it out of the box is undoubtedly a bit awkward.
 Once out of the box, the assembly was relatively straightforward and took about 40 minutes to complete.
 Standard steps like attaching the front and rear stabilizers, pedals, seat post, handlebar, and console were easy to do following the included instructions and using the included tools.
 Yosuda even included extra bolts and washers in the off chance that you lose one.

 Once assembled, the Yosuda weighs 68.8 lbs.
 Moving it around is relatively easy using the integrated transport wheels that roll well on firm surfaces.
 Getting it up or down a flight of stairs, however, is a task for two people due to its shape and weight.
 With a footprint of 40.5" long x 21.5" wide, it doesn't take up a ton of room in your home exercise space.
-It's certainly not ideal for stuffing into a closet, but it doesn't dominate the room the way a recumbent bike can.
+It's certainly not ideal for stuffing into a closet, but it doesn't dominate the room the bigger bikes can.

 The Yosuda offers a near gym-quality workout with a massive bandwidth that should be suitable for riders of all fitness levels.
 This is one of our favorite exercise bikes and is also built to last with a durable steel frame and construction that we feel will stand the test of time.
 We recommend this bike to riders who prioritize a comfortable and quality workout experience but aren't ready to commit to the larger price tag of most high-end models, and don't mind missing out on connected features.